Solar installation and roof penetrations: what good flashing looks like in Perth

 - How do you handle the conduit exit through the roof?

-After installation, inspect:
+After installation, check:

-- Confirm displaced tiles are re-seated
+- Displaced tiles are re-seated.

 Calculate your savings